thenexthub/Codira/docs/Modules.md

     in the imported module.
 -   `import class`, `struct`, and `enum` will succeed even if the name given is a typealias for a type of the appropriate kind.
--   `import func` will bring in all overloads of the named function.
+-   `import fn` will bring in all overloads of the named function.
 -   Using a keyword that doesn't match the named declaration is an error.